ejmr/LNVL/docs/Howto.md

 This creates the character `Lobby` and defines his name and color, i.e. the color of that character’s dialog on screen.

+### Character Names ###

+The example above defines the `name` property for the character.
+However, sometimes you will want characters will full names.
+LNVL supports this by allowing you to define the first and last name of a character, like so:

+    Lobby = Character {firstName="Lobby", lastName="Jones"}

+If you do not provide the `name`, as in this example, then LNVL will default to using the `firstName` when showing the character name.
+You can change the name LNVL shows by using `setName`.
+Here is a list of the arguments it accepts, with example usages:

+1. `Lobby:setName "firstName"`.
+Will display `Lobby` in dialog.

+2. `Lobby:setName "lastName"`.
+Will display `Jones` in dialog.

+3. `Lobby:setName "fullName"`.
+Will display `Lobby Jones`.
+This option combines the first and last name, in that order.

+4. `Lobby:setName "default"`.
+Will display the value of character’s `name` property.

+You can change the name to display at any point during a scene.

 ### Speaking With Characters ###

 You use characters inside of scenes to specify who says which lines of